Aeroplane Jelly: Advertising

 The Aeroplane Jelly jingle was composed by Albert Francis Lenertz (1891–1943), Appleroth's business partner.
-The jingle was a re-working of Lenertz's earlier political jingle in tribute to Australian Prime Minister William Morris Hughes.
+The jingle was a re-working of Lenertz's earlier political jingle in tribute to Australian Prime Minister Billy Hughes.
 A minor controversy occurred in the Sydney Morning Herald in 1988 over authorship of the song, with claims made on behalf of vaudeville actress Peggy Thorne, pianist of the Musician's Lodge, Les Woods, and New Zealander Bill White.

 The jingle was first sung in the early 1930s on the Goodie Reeve radio show by three-year-old Jennifer Paykel.
 As the commercials were broadcast live, Paykel was taken to the studio two or three times per week to sing the jingle.
 Paykel's mother did not renew her contract because, according to Paykel, "Shirley Temple was all the rage and my mother was terrified I might become a public figure like her".
 Aeroplane Jelly held a talent quest in Sydney to find a new singer and the competition was won by five-year-old Joy King.
 King recorded the jingle in 1937.

 A finalist in the same talent quest was seven-year-old Tommy Dawes, who Appleroth chose to appear as the "whistling boy" on the front of the jelly packets and advertising.
 According to Dawes, as a finalist he received 10 guineas and an onyx inkstand, but has received no other compensation for the use of his image or his recorded version of the jingle.
 Dawes said, "It was absolutely fantastic; I loved seeing my picture and singing the song and all my friends were very impressed...
 I have never wanted any money from it...
 I just like telling everyone that I'm the Aeroplane Jelly boy."